Was brick tea thrown overboard at the Boston Tea Rebellion?

 I sometimes see this myth mentioned in historical accounts of the Boston Tea Party.
-Worst of all, I’ve seen stacks of tea bricks for sale in the gift shops at historic sites with a narrative sign that says the East India Company brought these bricks of tea from China and shipped them to the Colonies, including 45 tons on board the three ships moored in Boston Harbor on December 16, 1773.
+I have seen stacks of tea bricks for sale in the gift shops at historic sites with a narrative sign that says “the East India Company brought these bricks of tea from China and shipped them to the Colonies, including 45 tons on board the three ships moored in Boston Harbor on December 16, 1773.”

-According to Lu Yu in his Cha-Ching, Okakura Kakuzo in The Book of Tea, and my research at the China National Tea Museum in Hangzhou, the evolution of Chinese tea may be roughly divided into three main stages 1) Cake or Boiledtea, 2) Whipped tea, and 3) Steeped tea.
+According to Lu Yu in his Cha-Ching, Okakura Kakuzo in The Book of Tea, and my research at the China National Tea Museum in Hangzhou, the evolution of Chinese tea may be remembered in three main stages 1) Cake or Boiled tea, 2) Whipped tea, and 3) Steeped tea.